 Deflate the dough and transfer to a lightly greased work surface.
-Roll and pat it into a rectangle and spread the filling over the dough (the filling may seem too sticky to spread easily so wetting your hands may help)
+With a rolling pin, roll and pat it into a rectangle and spread the filling over the dough (the filling may seem too sticky to spread easily so wetting your hands may help)

 Roll the dough into a log, and using a serrated knife cut it into pieces.
 Place the buns on a greased and floured 9x13 baking pan (or parchment paper) spacing them evenly making sure they won't touch each other.
 Cover with plastic wrap and let them rise for another 1 1/2 hours.

 Preheat oven to 375F.
 Bake buns for 25-35 minutes.
-Remove them from the oven and after 5 minutes invert the rolls onto the rack and invert them back again onto a platter.
+Remove them from the oven and cool in the pan.

-In a small bowl, whisk the confectioners’ sugar with the the milk until the glaze is thick and spreadable.
+In a small bowl, with a hand held whisk, add the cream cheese, milk and maple syrup and beat until the glaze is thick and spreadable.
 Dollop glaze over each roll and spread.
 Serve warm or at room temperature.